isaaccorley/ChesapeakeRSC/README.md

 ### Reproducing the dataset

-We have included `download_data.py` that demonstrates how we created the aligned NAIP / land cover patches.
+We have included the `download_data.py` script that demonstrates how we created the aligned NAIP / land cover patches.
 This script uses the pre-sampled locations in `data/patches.gpkg` and the Maryland land cover dataset from [here](https://www.sciencebase.gov/catalog/item/633302d8d34e900e86c61f81) (it expects the `data/md_lc_2018_2022-Edition/md_lc_2018_2022-Edition.tif` to exist).